Grace Ethel Noko, Background, Career, Pindula, Local Knowledge

 |+

-'''Grace Ethel Noko''' is a veteran of Zimbabwe's war of independence and a Zimbabwe People’s Revolutionary Army (ZIPRA).
+'''Grace Ethel Noko''' is a veteran of Zimbabwe's war of independence and a Zimbabwe People’s Revolutionary Army (ZIPRA) .
+Her nom de guirre was Grace Muchichi.

 ==Background==